mn13/zeroclaw/docs/architecture/docker.md

       resources:
         limits:
           memory: 256M

+  web:
+    build:
+      context: ..
+      dockerfile: docker/Dockerfile.web
+    ports:
+      - "3000:3000"
+    depends_on:
+      - gateway
+    deploy:
+      resources:
+        limits:
+          memory: 64M
 ```

+Notes:
-Note that `ZCGW_DOCKER_IMAGE` is set to `zeroclaw-agent` here, overriding the code default of `zeroclaw:latest`.
+- `ZCGW_DOCKER_IMAGE` is set to `zeroclaw-agent` here, overriding the code default of `zeroclaw:latest`.
 Similarly, `ZCGW_DOCKER_NETWORK` defaults to `docker_default` in compose, overriding the code default of `zeroclaw-net`.
+- `ZCGW_HOST_AGENTS_DIR` must be set to the host-side absolute path of the agents directory (needed for Docker bind mounts when the gateway itself runs inside Docker).
-The `OPENAI_API_KEY` is not explicitly listed in compose but is auto-forwarded by the gateway code if present in the environment.
+- `OPENAI_API_KEY` is not explicitly listed in compose but is auto-forwarded by the gateway code if present in the environment.

-Agent containers are **not** defined in compose — they are dynamically created and managed by the gateway at runtime via the Docker API.
+- Agent containers are **not** defined in compose — they are dynamically created and managed by the gateway at runtime via the Docker API.

 ## How It Works